The Richard G. & Carole J. Cline Symposium

 News & Events

-The Cline Symposium is an annual event that invites a prominent intellectual to address the campus community on a topic of great public significance.
+The Richard G. & Carole J. Cline Symposium is an annual event that invites prominent thought-leaders to address the campus community on topics of great public significance.
 Since its inception in 1995, it has attracted a number of world-renowned speakers and some of the most distinguished alumni and friends of UIUC’s College of Liberal Arts and Sciences.
-The Cline Symposium encompasses a two-day schedule of events for undergraduate student participants, including a roundtable discussion made up of individuals who are experts on the symposium's topic, a keynote address, and a series of small group discussions involving invited students and led by prominent alumni and friends of the university.
+The Cline Symposium encompasses an extended in-person event for a select group of undergraduate students who have been nominated by faculty members, including a roundtable discussion featuring our invited panelists that is open to the public via online streaming.
 The Cline Symposium has established itself as one of the most visible and prestigious annual public events on the University of Illinois campus that brings together community members, faculty, and more than a hundred faculty-nominated students to discuss a plethora of important and timely issues.
 The symposium has pioneered a unique and engaging format that continues to produce a challenging and memorable experience for all of its participants.

+The 2018 Cline Symposium was given by Professor Heidi Kitrosser and was entitled "Democracy, the Separation of Powers, and the Future of American Constitutionalism".
 Many experts and pundits believe that American democratic institutions are in crisis.
 For more than 200 years, we have relied on a constitutional design in which three branches of government collaborate and compete as they govern.
 As the size and power of the government has grown, a debate has emerged between advocates of unilateral presidential authority and more traditional views of checks-and-balances.
 Defenders of a strong presidency fear abuse of power by unelected bureaucrats and courts.
 Their opponents fear excessive presidential power and secrecy, which must be counterbalanced by politically-independent civil servants, courts, and a citizenry capable of using 21st century technology to hold its leaders accountable.
-The 2018 Cline Symposium will take participants beyond the headlines and thoughtfully consider the past, present, and future of the separation of powers enshrined in the US constitution.
+During the 2018 Cline Symposium, Professor Kitrosser took participants beyond the headlines and thoughtfully considered the past, present, and future of the separation of powers enshrined in the US constitution.

 For the 2017 Cline Symposium, Prof. Eliot Cohen, one of the world’s foremost experts on diplomacy and military strategy, helped us understand big-picture questions raised by today’s headlines.